Livhuwani-Data-Analyst/coffee.shop.analysis/README.md

 ☕ Product Contribution
  *Coffee and Tea contributed (66,7%) of the total revenue *while other products contributed (33.3%)

  📈 Recommendations
- *Maximize Morning Traffic
- *Bost sales for less performing products
- *Optimize Per Location
- *Strengthen Loyalty & Digital Engagement

 * Boost inventory- for top-selling items to meet demand and increase revenue during peak morning hours.
 * Optimize stock levels- and product placement at each location to cater to specific morning traffic patterns.
 * Introduce targeted promotions-to incentivize purchases and drive higher morning sales.
+*Strengthen Loyalty & Digital Engagement